rdoukali42/Mlops_Level3_chanlenge/README.md

 - Performance optimizations
 - Documentation improvements

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Built with ❤️ for music lovers and data scientists
+**Built with ❤️ for music lovers and data scientists** | Reda Doukali - AI Trainer & Software Engineer